ankorstore/yokai/docs/modules/fxsql.md

 ## Tracing

-You can enable the SQL queries automatic tracing with `modules.sql.trace.enabled=true`:
+You can enable the SQL queries automatic tracing of your database connections with `modules.sql.trace.enabled=true`:

 ```yaml title="configs/config.yaml"
 modules: